Things to Do for Christmas in London

-- The Greenwich Christmas Market isn’t quite as well known as some of the others, but features an amazing array of over 100 chalets.
+- The Greenwich Christmas Market isn’t quite as well known as some of the others but features an amazing array of over 100 chalets.

 There is no shortage of incredible ice rinks to go skating on in London during the holiday season.
 With so many incredible places to choose from, the hardest part is figuring out where to go ice skating first!

 - Somerset House – Think of this as the Times Square of London in terms of ice rinks.
-Beautiful location set in the courtyard of a 17th century building.
+Beautiful location set in the courtyard of a 17th-century building.

 - Tower of London – Did you know that you can go ice skating in the shadow of London’s oldest fortress!
-Mulled wine and baileys is served nearby to keep you warm in between skates.
+Mulled wine and baileys are served nearby to keep you warm in between skates.

 - Natural History Museum – This is another fantastic location set in front of the beautiful Natural History Museum.